 As a subsidiary of Cypress, we have relied on administrative and other resources of Cypress to operate our business.
 In connection with our separation from Cypress, we have entered into various service agreements to retain the ability for specified periods to use these Cypress resources.
 See "Related Party Transactions."
 Thereafter, we will need to create our own administrative and other support systems or contract with third parties to replace Cypress' systems.
 In addition, we must also establish disclosure controls and procedures and internal controls over financial reporting as part of our becoming a separate public company.
 These services may not be provided at the same level as when we were a wholly owned subsidiary of Cypress, and we may not be able to obtain the same benefits that we received prior to the separation.
-These services and on terms as favorable as we currently have with Cypress.
+These services may not be sufficient to meet our needs, and after our agreements with Cypress expire, we may not be able to replace these services at all or obtain these services and on terms as favorable as we currently have with Cypress.
 Any failure or significant downtime in our own administrative systems or in Cypress' administrative systems during the transitional period could result in unexpected costs, impact our results and/or prevent us from paying our suppliers or employees and performing other administrative services on a timely basis.
 See "Related Party Transactions-Relationship with Cypress Semiconductor Corporation-Services Agreements" for a description of these services.